HewlettPackard/squest/docs/manual/access.md

     Organizations --> Users
 ```

-## Global permissions
+## Global scopes

-Global permissions are permissions that are set to a particular user on the "Global" level.
+Global scopes are permissions that are set to a particular user on the "Global" level.
 A permission set as this level is granted across all organizations and teams.

 ## Organizations and Teams